 You can contribute up to 25 percent of your adjusted net earnings from self-employment to a SEP IRA or the yearly dollar limit, whichever is less.
 Suppose your net earnings total $200,000.
 Multiply by 92.35 percent to find the adjusted net earnings of $184,700.
 Multiply $184,700 by 25 percent to find your SEP contribution limit of $46,175.

 SEPs and Salaries

-Use the self-employment method to figure your SEP contribution limit only if your business does not pay you a salary as an employee.
+Use the self-employment method to figure your allowable self-employment plan contributions only if your business does not pay you a salary as an employee.
 This is the case for sole proprietorships, partnerships and some limited liability companies.
 If you are owner of a business such as a C or S corporation and get a salary, calculate your SEP contribution limit as an employee.
-The company makes the contribution on your behalf, up to the annual dollar limit or 25 percent of your salary.
+The company handles the SEP contribution calculator, making the contribution on your behalf, up to the annual dollar limit or 25 percent of your salary.
 For example, if you are paid $160,000 a year, the business can add up to $40,000 to your SEP.

 Contributing to a SEP IRA